Article Summary:

 If you do not receive a tax slip by early March, you should:

-Check online: Many tax slips are available in your CRA My Account.
+Check online: Many tax slips are available through your CRA My Account.

 Contact the issuer: Reach out to your employer, pension provider, or financial institution.

-Use your pay stubs or financial statements: If you can’t get the slip, you may estimate your income using these documents.
+Use your pay stubs or financial statements: Pay stubs or financial statements may help estimate your income.

 Failing to report income from a missing tax slip could result in penalties, so it’s important to follow up if you don’t receive one.